keeshux/bitcoinspv/README.md

 WaSPV is still a work-in-progress and will eventually undergo huge modifications.
 Several basic things are left to do, sorted by priority:

 * Disconnect peers on timeout (sync may get stuck).
+* Switch to the new [headers-first](https://github.com/bitcoin/bitcoin/pull/4468) sync process.
 * Checkpoints tool and serialization.
 * Detect unpublished transactions.
 * Handle [BIP61](https://github.com/bitcoin/bips/blob/master/bip-0061.mediawiki) REJECT message.